syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new document.
+'Creates a new document.

 Dim document As New PdfLoadedDocument("Input.pdf")

-'Insert a new bookmark in the existing bookmark collection.
+'Inserts a new bookmark in the existing bookmark collection.

 Dim bookmark As PdfBookmark = document.Bookmarks.Insert(1, "New Page 2")

-'Set the destination page and location.
+'Sets the destination page and location.

 bookmark.Destination = New PdfDestination(document.Pages(1))

 bookmark.Destination.Location = New PointF(0, 300)

-'Save and close the PDF document.
+'Saves and closes the PDF document.

 document.Save("Output.pdf")